 A: That depends.
 Your time with counseling could be three to six months, or sometimes longer.
 Whatever the situation, counseling should be practical.
 It’s about building skills and finding solutions.
 How far to go is your choice.
 The objective should be to have the best experience possible.

 Q: What if I need medication?

 A: Frank can help you arrange a medication consult with your family doctor, a psychiatrist, or nurse practitioner.
 These professionals specialize in treating your symptoms with medication.

 Q: Can Frank be reached after business hours?

 A: Frank encourages clients to be independent, but extra support is sometimes needed.
 He can be reached after hours for non emergent needs.
 Please contact the office by phone and follow the prompts.
 You can also leave a message for general questions and concerns.
 For emergencies, please dial 911 or go to the nearest hospital ER.

 A: Communication is essential to good treatment.
 Frank encourages it.
 With your permission, he can send records to your doctor describing the treatment plan and any recommendations.
 He can also speak with your doctor by telephone.

 Q: Is Frank available for consultations with other professionals on my behalf outside of his office?

 A: Yes.
 Frank realizes that it is helpful to meet personally on occasion with other professionals who are involved with his clients.
-Some of these services are not reimbursed by insurance companied.
-A cash payment arrangement will need to be discussed with Frank.
+These services may not be reimbursed by your insurance company.
+A cash arrangement will need to be discussed with Frank.

-Q: What if I live out of the area and can’t get to the office?
-Are telephone appointments available?
+Q: What if I live out of town?
+Is telehealth available?